Muneer Satter: Shannon Sedgwick Davis

 Satter supported Shannon Sedgwick Davis' efforts by contributing to the Bridgeway Foundation in order to stop the Lord's Resistance Army (LRA).
 As a result of Davis' efforts, there has been an over 95% reduction in killings by the LRA, down from 706 civilians in 2010 to 7 civilians in 2018.
 Thousands of children who were child soldiers or sex slaves have been freed and are rebuilding their shattered lives.

 Politics and public affairs

 Satter is a donor and fundraiser for political candidates who support economic growth and job creation.
 Satter is a Member of the Council on Foreign Relations and the Chicago Council on Global Affairs.
 Satter serves on the advisory board of the American Enterprise Institute.

 Satter was a National Finance co-chairman for Mitt Romney's effort in 2008 and 2012.

 In 2015, Crain's Chicago Business named Satter one of "The 20 Most Powerful Political Insiders in Illinois."

 Personal

-Satter is married to Kristen Hayler Hertel, who he met while attending Northwestern University.
+Satter was married to Kristen Hayler Hertel, who he met while attending Northwestern University.
 They have 5 children.